donntrenton/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 !!!info
     0x79f905c6fd34e80000 = 2250000000000000000000 Wei (2250 Ether).
+!!!tip
-    Use a [unit converter](https://etherconverter.online/) to translate values from Wei to Ether.
+    Use a [unit converter](https://etherconverter.online/) to easily translate values from Wei to Ether.

 Wait several seconds until new blocks are mined and call this again.
 The balance should increase, meaning the miner address successfully received the mining reward.